Ti'Wakan: Battle of Wood Lake and Camp Release

-On the night of September 22, Little Crow and the hostiles prepared to attack Sibley's troops under cover of darkness and threatened to kill any men who refused to follow.
-Renville, Two Stars and others argued that Little Crow's battle plan was foolhardy given the numbers of men they had seen in Sibley's command, deliberately prolonging the debate until daylight when the friendlies could warn the troops.
+On the night of September 22, Little Crow and the soldiers prepared to attack Sibley's troops under cover of darkness and threatened to kill any men who refused to follow.
+Renville, Two Stars and others argued that Little Crow's battle plan was foolhardy given the numbers of men they had seen in Sibley's command, deliberately prolonging the debate until daylight when the "friendlies" could warn the troops.

-On September 23, 1862, when the hostiles finally left to attack Sibley's camp, Renville and other members of the friendly camp gathered in a ravine to stay out of the battle.
-Renville's followers invaded the hostile camp to rescue the white and mixed-blood captives and brought them to safety in their camp, while Renville, Solomon Tukanshaciye and others pursued a war party passing westward and compelled them to release additional prisoners.
-The hostiles led by Little Crow were defeated by Sibley's army at the Battle of Wood Lake.
+On September 23, 1862, when the "hostiles" finally left to attack Sibley's camp, Renville and other members of the friendly camp gathered in a ravine to stay out of the battle.
+Renville's followers invaded the opposing camp to rescue the white and "mixed-blood" captives and brought them to safety in their camp, while Renville, Solomon Tukanshaciye and others pursued a war party passing westward and compelled them to release additional prisoners.
+The soldiers led by Little Crow were defeated by Sibley's army at the Battle of Wood Lake.

-Sibley and his troops arrived at the friendly camp on September 26, 1862.
+Sibley and his troops arrived at the "friendly" camp on September 26, 1862.
 Renville recalled, "With joyous handshaking we met, and the white prisoners were taken into the soldiers' camp."

-The Dakota Peace Party handed over a total of 269 prisoners –– 107 white and 162 mixed-bloods –– to Sibley at the location which came to be known as Camp Release.
+The Dakota Peace Party handed over a total of 269 prisoners –– 107 white and 162 "mixed-bloods" –– to Sibley at the location which came to be known as Camp Release.
 Within days, the number increased to 285.